Skip to main content

 Don't toss your DDR4 RAM just yet.

-Recommendations are independently chosen by Reviewed's editors.
-Purchases made through the links below may earn us and our publishing partners a commission.
+Products are chosen independently by our editors.
+Purchases made through our links may earn us a commission.

-A picture of the Razer Blade 14.
+A picture of the Razer Blade 14, which uses DDR5 RAM/

 Credit: Reviewed / Jackson Ruckar

-A computer’s ability to operate is constrained by its clock speed—how many times the RAM modules can access its memory per second.
-The standard default clock speed for DDR4 is 2133MHz, whereas the default rate for DDR5 is 4800MHz.
+The standard default clock speed for DDR4 is 2133MHz, whereas the default rate for DDR5 memory modules is 4800MHz.
 To run RAM faster than these speeds, you may have to enable the XMP profile in your PC’s BIOS if it’s not already enabled.
+Most mainstream or non-enthusiast DDR5 RAM kits at the time of writing, like a typical Corsair Vengeance RGB set, clock in between 5200MHz and 6000MHz.

-DDR5 also has faster data transfer rates.
-When properly configured, a PC can run DDR4 memory at up to 3200 MT/s without overclocking.
-DDR5 can run at 8,000 MT/s with overclocking on high-end motherboards, but by default Intel’s 14th generation of Core processors support up to 5,600 MT/s and AMD’s Ryzen 8000-series processors only support up to 5,200 MT/s.
+DDR5 can run at 8,000 MT/s with overclocking on high-end motherboards, but by default Intel’s 14th-generation processors support up to 5,600 MT/s and AMD’s Ryzen 8000-series processors only officially support up to 5,200 MT/s.

 Our pick: DDR5

-Memory Capacity in DDR4 vs. DDR5 RAM
+DDR4 vs. DDR5 RAM memory Capacity

-A shot of a desktop's motherboard.
+A shot of a desktop's motherboard with DDR4 RAM installed

 Credit: Reviewed / Adrien Ramirez

-Your processor, storage drive and graphics card will have a more notable impact on your PC's performance than your RAM speed.
+Your processor, storage drive, and graphics card will have a more notable impact on your PC's performance than your RAM speed.

 DDR5 can top out at a whopping 512GB per module.
 Sadly, most processors and motherboards can’t support that.
 High-end motherboards like the Gigabyte Aorus Z790 Extreme X support up to 192GB of total memory and 48GB individual memory modules.